-Dear President Elect Joseph Biden, Vice-President Elect Kamala Harris, the Health and Human Services Secretary nominee Xavier Becerra, Senator Richard Burr, Senator Thom Tillis, Rep. G.K.
-Butterfield, Rep. Elect Deborah Ross, Rep. Greg Murphy, Rep. David Price, Rep. Virginia Foxx, Rep. Elect Kathy Manning, Rep. David Rouzer, Rep. Richard Hudson, Rep. Dan Bishop, Rep. Patrick McHenry, Rep. Elect Madison Cawthorn, Rep. Alma Adams, and Rep. Ted Budd:
+Dear President Joseph Biden, Vice-President Kamala Harris, the Health and Human Services Secretary Xavier Becerra, Senator Richard Burr, Senator Thom Tillis, Rep. G.K.
+Butterfield, Rep. Deborah Ross, Rep. Greg Murphy, Rep. David Price, Rep. Virginia Foxx, Rep. Kathy Manning, Rep. David Rouzer, Rep. Richard Hudson, Rep. Dan Bishop, Rep. Patrick McHenry, Rep. Madison Cawthorn, Rep. Alma Adams, and Rep. Ted Budd:

 People are continuing to get sick, die, and face financial ruin from COVID-19 raging out of control.
 Our jobs and insurance plans are not secure, if we have them.
 We must, as a country, find policy solutions that address our interconnected problems, and we believe that starts by passing Improved Medicare For All.
 Therefore we are urging the entire N.C.
-Congressional delegation as well as the Biden administration to support the passage and implementation of the single-payer Medicare For All bills when they are re-introduced in the U.S. House and Senate in 2021.
+Congressional delegation as well as the Biden administration to support the passage and implementation of the H.R.
+1976 - The Medicare For All Act of 2021 and then Senate companion bill when it is re-introduced.

 We must admit that even before COVID-19, our country was facing a healthcare crisis.
 We continue to spend almost double what other industrialized countries spend per capita on healthcare, and yet more than 87 million of our people are either uninsured or underinsured, meaning they can’t afford to use the insurance they have.